Influenza (the flu)

 Flu and COVID-19

 Influenza (flu) is not the same illness as COVID-19.
 There are separate vaccines available to protect individuals against influenza and COVID-19.
-Influenza vaccines can be co-administered (i.e. on the same day) with the COVID-19 vaccines.
-For further advice please visit Top up your COVID-19 protection
+Influenza vaccines can be given on the same day as COVID-19 vaccines.

-Whilst the flu vaccine will not prevent COVID-19, infection it can reduce the severity and spread of flu, which may make a person more susceptible to other respiratory illnesses like coronavirus.
+Whilst the flu vaccine will not prevent COVID-19 infection, it can reduce the severity and spread of flu, which can make a person more likely to catch other respiratory illnesses like COVID-19.

 For more details regarding vaccines that protect against COVID-19 please visit the Australian Government Department of Health's website